unjulee/sensor_dev/manuals/manual_1.md

    </div>

 3. Mobile Device and Application <br/>
    The mobile device is a smartphone or tablet computer provided by the user.
-It connects to the endoscope by a USB-C, USB, or Micro USB connection and runs the mobile application.
+It connects to the endoscope by a USB-C, USB, or Micro USB connection and runs the mobile application that we are in the process of programming.

    The application collects live images taken by the endoscope, processes each one for average light intensity, and calculates the turbidity of the fluid in each image.
 This calculation considers the correlation between turbidity and the intensity of reflected light and offsets for any light detected during calibration of the sensor in clear fluid.